 What We Do

-The GEF encourages countries to consider “nexus dimensions” as an entry point for cooperation — an approach that can lead to better resource management and reduce tension around shared water resources.
-We enable countries that share a water body to conduct joint fact-finding missions, analyze cross-sectoral opportunities and trade-offs, and build trust and capacity.
+GEF supports processes among countries in shared basins to examine opportunities for cooperation that can benefit the long-term development goals of all basin countries.
+GEF supports countries that share a water body to build trust and even capacities, engage in joint fact-finding missions, and jointly analyze cross-sectoral opportunities and trade-offs.
 Together, they invest in regional and national policy reforms, and joint projects.
-In this way, our support strengthens effective and efficient water use, and enhances delivery and sharing of environmental and socio-economic benefits in transboundary basins.
+In this way, GEF support strengthens effective and efficient water use, and enhances delivery and sharing of environmental and socio-economic benefits in transboundary basins.

-The GEF has helped countries agree on joint, cross-sectoral action plans and then supported their implementation.
-Our experience shows that cooperative investments in, for example, a river basin can be a powerful driver for cooperative action.
-In fact, Vision statements often reach far beyond cooperation on water to embrace regional integration, stability and peace.
+The GEF has supported countries in shared basins to develop a Joint vision for cooperation, develop joint, cross-sectoral action plans, and support their implementation.
+Experience shows that Shared Vision statements often reach far beyond cooperation on water to embrace regional integration, stability and peace.
 Read more+